 Have you ever bounced a check?
 What happened?

-Schematic1 illustrates what comprises daily overdraft processing at a particular banking operation.
-Notice there are knowledge, skills, rules and systems involved.
+Schematic 1 illustrates what comprises daily overdraft processing at a particular banking operation.
+Notice there are concepts, procedures, rules and systems involved.
 There are some decisions to make as well.

 We begin with the performance ability we wish to achieve.
 Then we determine what must be the case directly prior to that achievement.
 We then proceed in like fashion for subsequent achievement items.